Task-Informed Anti-Curriculum by Masking Improves Downstream Performance on Text: Introduction

-We conduct fine-tuning experiments on four datasets: SST-2 \cite{Socher-EMNLP-2013}, 20 Newsgroups \cite{Lang-ICML-1995}, Reuters-21578 \cite{Lewis-UCI-1987}, and PAN 2019 Cross-Domain Authorship Attribution \cite{Kestemont-CLEF-2019}.
+We conduct fine-tuning experiments on four data sets: SST-2 \cite{Socher-EMNLP-2013}, 20 Newsgroups \cite{Lang-ICML-1995}, Reuters-21578 \cite{Lewis-UCI-1987}, and PAN 2019 Cross-Domain Authorship Attribution \cite{Kestemont-CLEF-2019}.
 Our experiments cover a diverse set of downstream tasks, including sentiment analysis, text classification by topic, and authorship attribution.
 We compare with several baselines, including conventional fine-tuning and standard MLM, and state-of-the-art training strategies based on anti-curriculum learning \cite{Ankner-EACL-2024} as well as curriculum learning \cite{Poesina-ACL-2024}.
-The results show that our strategy outperforms its competitors across all datasets.
+The results show that our strategy outperforms its competitors across all data sets.
 Moreover, TIACBM brings statistically significant performance gains, showing that harnessing task knowledge to mask tokens during fine-tuning is beneficial for multiple downstream tasks.

-In summary, our contribution is threefold: \begin{itemize} \item We propose to leverage task-specific knowledge to determine the probability distribution used to mask input tokens in MLM. \item We introduce a cyclic decaying masking ratio that boosts performance over existing anti-curriculum learning strategies for MLM. \item We apply a dynamic MLM strategy to fine-tune a pre-trained model on downstream tasks, showing that MLM is not only beneficial for pre-training, but also for the fine-tuning stage. \end{itemize}
+In summary, our contribution is threefold: \begin{itemize} \item We propose to leverage task-specific knowledge to determine the probability distribution used to mask input tokens in MLM. \item We introduce a cyclic decaying masking ratio that boosts performance over existing anti-curriculum learning strategies for MLM. \item We apply a dynamic MLM strategy to fine-tune pre-trained models on downstream tasks, showing that MLM is not only beneficial for pre-training, but also for the fine-tuning stage. \end{itemize}